MichaelFYang/Real_Time_Stair_Detector/README.md

 source devel/setup.bash
 ```

-#### Before launch the decoder, make sure you have the correct topics of odom and registered poincloud in the config file
+#### Before launch the stair detector, make sure you have the correct topics of odom and registered poincloud in the config file
 Open the config file as the way you like
 ``` bash
 gedit <<YOUR WORKSPACE>>/src/stair_detector/config/default.yaml